MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/manage-payment-authorizations.md

 - **Days out**: Reviews the set shipping date for a sales order and triggers reauthorization based on shipping date set.
 The **Days out** parameter works in addition to the **Number of days before expired** parameter.
 - **Check inventory availability**: A legacy batch job parameter that is no longer supported.
-- **Release and authorize future orders**: Acts against orders set with a future order date to remove their "do not process" holds and authorize the amount as the configured order shipping date approaches.
+- **Release and authorize future orders**: Acts against orders set with a future order date to remove their "don't process" holds and authorize the amount as the configured order shipping date approaches.
 - **Retry declined credit cards**: Retries a card authorization on a previously declined card.
 This parameter may not be a desired action per your business requirements.
 - **Resubmit stale credit cards**: Resubmits a card for authorization after the system has determined an expired authorization.
 This parameter may not be a desired action per your business requirements.
 - **Void expired authorizations**: Voids the authorization if the system determines it meets the expired settings.